Naan Sigappu Manithan (2014 film): Plot

-Present: Deciding to exact vengeance all by himself, Indhiran fails to testify to the police.
+In the present, deciding to exact vengeance alone, Indhiran fails to testify to the police.
 He begins to question people who knew Meera.
 Inquiring Meera's friends, Indhiran first suspects Karthik, a rich but ill-mannered guy whose marriage proposal was rejected by Meera.
 Indhiran confronts him, but he denies any knowledge about the incident, even offering to help Indhiran if required.
-Indhiran realises that the sound of sudden obstacles make him sleep.
+Indhiran realises that the sound of sudden obstacles makes him sleep.
 To prevent this, he buys a portable audio player and uses it with full volume.
-A transformer explosion right next him has no effect on him because of the music and thus he realises his newfound advantage.
+A transformer explosion right next to him has no effect on him because of the music, and thus, he realises his newfound advantage.

-Indhiran also reaches out to a meditation teacher who teaches him about staying calm and being immune to shock by anticipating the event before hand.
-Indhiran stays awake a full night and tries to control his sleep by standing between two loud trains with the audio player playing at full volume.
+Indhiran also reaches out to a meditation teacher who teaches him to stay calm and be immune to shock by anticipating the event beforehand.
+Indhiran stays awake a whole night and tries to control his sleep by standing between two loud trains with the audio player at full volume.
 After obtaining control, Indhiran gets information from a sympathetic police officer regarding attack cases to find a lead.
-He remembers one of the thugs' name Sekhar and his ringtone, while the police finds out that the criminals drove a red car.
-Indhiran stumbles upon a red car at a petrol bunk and inquires the driver, who claims that the car was with a mechanic named Sekhar on the day the crime took place.
+He remembers one of the thugs' names, Sekhar, and his ringtone, while the police find out that the criminals drove a red car.
+Indhiran stumbles upon a red car at a petrol bunk and inquires the driver, who claims that the car was with a mechanic named Sekhar on the day the crime occurred.

-At the workshop, Indhiran spots the mechanic who tries to run upon recognizing Indhiran, and a chase ensues, leading them to a building under construction.
+At the workshop, Indhiran spots the mechanic, who tries to run upon recognising him, and a chase ensues, leading them to a building under construction.
 Informed by Sathish, Karuna arrives there and kills Sekhar.
-He then injures himself to convince Indhiran that he was assaulted by Sekhar who escaped the scene.
+He then injures himself to convince Indhiran that he was assaulted by Sekhar, who escaped the scene.
 He is then admitted for treatment.

-Past: Married to Karuna for two years, Kavitha was dissatisfied with her drunkard husband; she begins an affair with Aravind, a wealthy friend of Karuna.
+Past: Married to Karuna for two years, Kavitha was dissatisfied with her drunkard husband.
+She begins an affair with Aravind, a wealthy friend of Karuna.
 He spends a lot of money buying her expensive gifts.
 Indhiran gains knowledge of this and advises Kavitha against it.
 It turns out that Karuna, to realise his ambitions of running a business in the US, had been using his wife to manipulate Aravind.
 Citing Indhiran's confrontation, Kavitha lied to Aravind that if Karuna learns of their affair, he would kill them both.
 She suggested that the only way to solve it once and for all is to arrange ₹ 20 million that Karuna needs to settle in the US.
 With him gone, they could enjoy being together.
 Aravind agreed to finance Karuna out of his lust for her.